trapoom555/Language-Model-STS-CFT/eval/mteb/README.md

 ]
 ```

-[MTEB github repository](https://github.com/embeddings-benchmark/mteb) provides us a convinient package for evaluation and is used in this evaluation script.
+[MTEB github repository](https://github.com/embeddings-benchmark/mteb) provides us a convenient package for evaluation and is used in this evaluation script.

 ## Running Evaluation Script